Chibok schoolgirls kidnapping: Events in 2017

 One of the kidnapped girls, Rakiya Abubakar, was reported on 5 January to have been found by the Nigerian Army along with a 6-month-old baby while they were interrogating suspects detained in army raids on the Sambisa forest.
 Her identity was later confirmed by Bring Back Our Girls group.

 82 further schoolgirls were released on 6 May following successful negotiations between the Nigerian government and Boko Haram, involving the exchange of five Boko Haram leaders.
-The negotiations were carried by Mustapha Zanna, barrister and owner of an orphanage in Maiduguri.
+The negotiations were carried out by Mustapha Zanna, barrister and owner of an orphanage in Maiduguri.
 The deal also involved the intervention of the human security division of Swiss government's foreign ministry and the Red Cross.
-3 million Euros (about 3.7 million US$) were paid as ransom money in two duffel bags for the total of 103 girls released in October 2016 and May 2017.
+3 million euros (about 3.7 million USD) were paid as ransom money in two duffel bags for the total of 103 girls released in October 2016 and May 2017.
 A Nigerian government spokesman stated that though 83 girls were originally to be released in May 2017, one of them chose to stay with her husband instead of being freed.

 U.S. President Donald Trump met Chibok schoolgirls Joy Bishara and Lydia Pogu at the White House on 27 June, who were due to start education at Southeastern University in Florida.
 Bishara and Pogu delivered a letter to Trump, urging him to "keep America safe and strong".